rcc-uchicago/user-guide/docs/midway23/midway_data_transfer.md

         ```
 Enter `ADLOCAL\CNetID` for the username and enter your CNet password.

+???+ warning
+    While transferring large files and/or datasets over SAMBA may be appealing, it slows file transfer for all other users.
+Please use Globus for large transfers.

 ## Globus Online
 Globus Online is a robust tool for transferring large data files to/from Midway.
 RCC has a customized Globus Online login site.